EMACS Scholars Program

 The EMACS Scholars Program is funded by S-STEM Award 2029357 from the National Science Foundation (NSF).

-EMACS scholars receive an annual scholarship of $8300 per year for up to four years, assuming satisfactory academic progress and program participation.
+EMACS scholars receive a renewable scholarship of $8300 per year, assuming satisfactory academic progress, program participation, and financial eligibility.
 By combining this support with other scholarships and grants, EMACS scholars may be able to complete their degree at minimal actual expense.

 Scenario: Full Pell and PHEAA Grants

 Full Pell Grant

 To be considered for the EMACS Scholars Program, students must:

 - be U.S. citizens, nationals, or permanent residents,

 - demonstrate academic ability and commitment (possible evidence could include high school GPA, SAT scores, application essays, and letters of recommendation),